Govt working on comprehensive national tourism policy: G Kishan Reddy | Business

 ''We are working on a comprehensive national tourism policy to promote the tourism industry.
 It will also bring in important stakeholders including the various state governments together,'' Reddy said.

-Calling for international cruise operators to invest in the domestic cruise tourism industry, the Union Tourism Minister said that the government will facilitate all that is required to set up business here.
+Calling for international cruise operators to invest in the domestic tourism industry, the Union tourism minister said that the government will facilitate all that is required to set up business here.

 The Maritime Vision 2030 talks about the significant untapped potential river cruise has across national waterways.
 Linking river and sea tourism between inland and coastal cities as well as with neighbouring countries like Bangladesh, Myanmar and Thailand could provide a unique experience to passengers.

-The eight MoUs signed on Sunday include an initial pact between IWAI and Heritage River Journey Pvt Ltd operating under the brand Antara Luxury River Cruises, for river cruise between Varanasi in Uttar Pradesh and Bogibeel in Dibrugarh district of Assam via Kolkata and Indo-Bangladesh Protocol rote.
+The eight MoUs signed on Sunday included an initial pact between IWAI and Heritage River Journey Pvt Ltd operating under the brand Antara Luxury River Cruises, for river cruise between Varanasi in Uttar Pradesh and Bogibeel in Dibrugarh district of Assam via Kolkata and Indo-Bangladesh Protocol route.

-The Delhi-based Waterways Leisure Tourism Pvt Ltd signed an MoU with Chennai Port Authority for home porting of their cruise ships in Chennai for the upcoming cruising season .
+The Delhi-based Waterways Leisure Tourism Pvt Ltd signed an MoU with Chennai Port Authority for home porting of their cruise ships in Chennai for the upcoming cruising season, among others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)